SYBIL

 Imagine a node with axons into essentially every relevant part of the economy.
 Enough compute to ingest, compress, and model all of that data in near real-time.
 The ability to send instructions or incentives back out through the same axons.

-This node can maintain a live model of the entire graph, simulate how changes in one part will propagate to others, optimize against specified objectives, and continually update as new data arrives.
+This node maintains a live model of the entire graph, simulates how changes in one part will propagate to others, optimizes against specified objectives, and continually updates as new data arrives.

-The relationship between a meta-node and ordinary nodes is not "more of the same."
-It is like the relationship between a brain and the cells it coordinates.
+The relationship between a meta-node and ordinary nodes is qualitatively different.
+It resembles the relationship between a brain and the cells it coordinates.
 The brain has a global view the cells do not.
 The brain can route flows and adjust policies for the whole organism.
 Individual cells have local views and local objectives, but these are nested inside a higher-level optimization.

-Laplace's Demon — the hypothetical intellect that knows all forces and positions, and can compute the future from the present — was always a node on a graph.
+Laplace's Demon was always a node on a graph.
 We simply lacked the substrate to build it.

 Now we are assembling the pieces.